The World of a Tiny Insect

 A Memoir of the Taiping Rebellion and Its Aftermath

 "From the cry of a tiny insect, one can hear the sound of a vast world. . . ."

 Written thirty years later, The World of a Tiny Insect gives voice to this history.
-A rare premodern Chinese literary work depicting a child’s perspective, Zhang’s sophisticated text captures the macabre images, paranoia, and emotional excess that defined his wartime experience and echoed throughout his adult life.
-The structure, content, and imagery of The World of a Tiny Insect reveal a carefully crafted, fragmented narrative that skips in time and probes the relationship between trauma and memory, revealing both history and its psychic impact.
-Xiaofei Tian’s annotated translation includes an introduction that situates The World of a Tiny Insect in Chinese history and literature and explores the relevance of the book to the workings of traumatic memory.
+A rare premodern Chinese literary work depicting a child's perspective, Zhang's sophisticated text captures the macabre images, paranoia, and emotional excess that defined his wartime experience and echoed through his adult life.
+The structure, content, and imagery of The World of a Tiny Insect offer a carefully constructed, fragmented narrative that skips in time and probes the relationships between trauma and memory, revealing both history and its psychic impact.
+Xiaofei Tian's annotated translation includes an introduction that situates The World of a Tiny Insect in Chinese history and literature and explores the relevance of the book to the workings of traumatic memory.

 Zhang Daye (b.
 1854) is known only as the author of The World of a Tiny Insect.
 Xiaofei Tian is professor of Chinese literature at Harvard University.
 Among her recent publications is Visionary Journeys: Travel Writings from Early Medieval and Nineteenth-Century China.

 "The author and narrator recounts his terrible experiences and miraculous survivals with a child's curiosity and in a vivid, straightforward way.
 But he also embeds what happened to him in a larger historical, philosophical, moral, and aesthetic context.
 No comparable primary source available in English does anything like this for the Taiping Rebellion."

 An Account of Taizhou Prefecture